Bashpoet/SobrietySupport/README.md

 # SobrietySupport
-Simple React Sketch for a Sobriety support react
+Simple React component for a Sobriety support react
 # SobrietySupport React Component

 A compassionate, feature-rich React component designed to support individuals on their sobriety journey.
 This component provides real-time encouragement, progress tracking, and emergency support features while maintaining user privacy and data security.